browserengineering/book/book/rendering-architecture.md

 between layout and painting.
 The next thing to do is to examine each method mentioned above and see if you can find anything that might be optimized out.
-As it turns out, there is one that is pretty easy to fix, which is the `font.py` lines that do font measurement.
-It's apparently the case that tkinter fonts don't have a good internal cache (or perhaps they have a cache keyed off the font object), and loading fonts is expensive[^why-fonts-slow].
+As it turns out, there is one that is pretty easy to fix, which is the `font.py` lines that do font measurement.[^how-found] It's apparently the case that tkinter fonts don't have a good internal cache (or perhaps they have a cache keyed off the font object), and loading fonts is expensive[^why-fonts-slow].
 But right now we don't take advantage of the fact that everything on the page has the same font, and repeat that font for every object!
 Let's fix that:

+[^how-found]: How did I figure this out?
+Process of elimination.

-[^why-fonts-slow]: fonts are surprisingly large, especially for scripts like Chinese that have a lot of diffferent, complex characters.
-For this reason they are generally stored on disk and only loaded into memory on-demand.
-Hence it is slow to load them.
-Optimizing font loading (and the cost to shape them and lay them out, since many web pages have a *lot* of text) turns out to be one of the most important factors in a fast rendering engine.
+[^why-fonts-slow]: Fonts are surprisingly large, sometimes on the order of multiple megabytes.
+This is especially so for scripts like Chinese that have a lot of diffferent, complex characters.
+For this reason they are generally stored on disk and only loaded into memory on-demand, and it is slow to load them.
+Optimizing font loading (and the cost to shape them and lay them out, since many web pages have a *lot* of text) turns out to be one of the most important factors fast text rendering.

 ``` {.python}
 FONT_CACHE = {}